joshski/swanny/README.md

   }
 ```

-Now `npm start` will start the swanny server.
+...so `npm start` will start the swanny server.
 You can leave it running, it'll
 transform your content and refresh the static site when it notices changes to
 your contents.